Pumpkin Bread

 Room temperature.
 Using room temperature eggs helps them incorporate into the other ingredients better.

-Don’t Overmix.
-Once the dry ingredients mix with the wet ingredients the gluten in flour is activated.
+Don’t overmix.
+Once the dry ingredients mix with the wet ingredients the gluten in the flour is activated.
 The more it is mixed, the more the gluten activates.
-Overmixing can cause a dense and chewier bread.
+Overmixing can cause dense and chewier bread.

-This is why Quick Bread utilizes the muffin method when making the bread batter.
+Muffin method.
+This quick bread uses the muffin method.
 This just means that the dry ingredients are sifted together in a separate bowl.
-This is important because it ensures everything is properly distributed without having to over mix the batter.
+This is important because it ensures everything is properly distributed without having to over-mix the batter.

 Ingredient tips

-Baking Soda.
+Baking soda.
 This bread uses baking soda as its leavening agent.
-If the baking soda is too old, it won’t activate properly, yielding a flat dense bread.
+If the baking soda is too old, it won’t activate properly, yielding flat dense bread.

 Variations

-To change up this moist pumpkin bread, try making these changes:
+To change up this easy pumpkin bread, try:

 Flavor variations.